Spring Garden Revival

 Massachusetts Conservation Commission Guidelines & Water Quality Protection Standards

 Mulching within 25-100 feet of wetlands or streams in Reading may require permits under the Wetlands Protection Act.
-The Conservation Commission oversees these activities, especially during wildlife breeding seasons (March-Aug).
-Mulch provides environmental benefits such as soil temperature moderation, moisture retention (reducing irrigation needs by 25-40%), and erosion control, all of which protect water quality in local watersheds.
-Nutrient management is essential to prevent nitrogen and phosphorus runoff, and proper installation prevents mulch migration into storm drains.
-For permit guidance, contact: Reading Conservation Commission
+The Conservation Commission oversees these activities, with seasonal restrictions during wildlife breeding (March-Aug).
+Mulch provides environmental benefits such as soil temperature moderation, moisture retention (reducing irrigation by 25-40%), and erosion control, all of which protect water quality in local watersheds.
+Nutrient management is critical to prevent nitrogen and phosphorus runoff; organic mulches decompose to support soil fertility.
+Proper installation prevents mulch migration into storm drains.
+For permit guidance, contact:

 16 Lowell Street, Reading, MA 01867